-This course explores some of the similarities, differences and intersections between science and religion.
-The focus will be on the biological and physical sciences and their implications to religious understandings of different faith traditions.
+Explores some of the similarities, differences and intersections between science and religion.
+Focuses on the biological and physical sciences and their implications to religious understandings of different faith traditions.
 Fulfills general studies requirement.
 Prerequisite: Successful completion of 5 Skills courses, 3 Foundations/Diversity courses, and 3 Perspectives courses.
 Fall even years.